Savaw/Domain-Adaptation/README.md

 - `models.py`: Contains models for adaptation

-- `train.py`: Contains base training iteration
+- `train.py`: Contains base training iteration, dataset is also loaded here

 - `classifier_adapter.py`: Contains ClassifierAdapter class which is used for training a source-only model without adaptation